Friday, March 31 to Sunday, April 2, 2023 in Santa Barbara, California, at University of California, Santa Barbara (UCSB)

 So if you've designed, worked on or even just used open source IP cores and/or management systems, verification IP, build flows, SoCs, simulators, synthesis tools, FPGA and ASIC implementation tools, languages and DSLs, compilers, or anything related we'd love to have you join us to share your experience.

-Presentations are submitted through the registration form and we will let you know if your presentation was accepted.
+Presentations are submitted through the registration process and we will let you know if your presentation was accepted.

 Latch-Up is free to attend, but we aim to provide catering and the like during the event.
 Latch-Up is also a great way to get your company or brand in front of lots of engineers and hackers on the day, and thousands more through recordings of the event.
 So please get in touch if you'd like to explore sponsorship opportunities.